quintans/picodi/README.md

 To force fresh instance to be injected we need to use the flag `transient` and use a factory provider.

+> I provide this for completenes, but since picodi relies heavely on reflection performance will be impacted.

 ```go
 type Bar struct {
     Foo Foo `wire:",transient"`